WALKING IN THE WAY OF JESUS

 Jesus asks us to take up our cross daily.
 Crosses great and small come along in our lives.
 These crosses offer us opportunities to choose the Lord’s way over our own.
 We forsake our willful ways and choose His path… the higher road.
 Although His way is not always what we would like, it is always His best for us.

-Jesus entreats us, His disciples, to follow Him.
+Jesus entreats us to follow Him.
 Many refuse His call, believing the cost to be too high.
 Yet our Lord does not call us to an unknown path.
 It is a path He has walked before us.
 He has paved the way.
 He has endured the suffering for us.
 We need only follow in His steps.

 “Be imitators of God, as beloved children.” – Ephesians 5:1

-We can trace the footsteps of Jesus throughout the gospels.
+The footsteps of Jesus can be traced through the gospels.
 In studying His life and His ministry, we learn from the Master Himself.
 As children of God, we learn to imitate Him… to act as He acted and live as He lived in this world.

 Obedience to the Father was of paramount importance to the Son.
 The life of Jesus exemplified the will of God.
 Jesus only acted as His Father commanded (John 14:31).
 The Son always glorified the Father.